 You should consider prospective customers in addition to customers you already have.
-They're a great option because in most cases you have their contact information.
+They're a great option because you usually have their contact information.
 Use any data you collected about prospective customers to determine who matches your target persona.

 - UserTesting can help to find interviewees

-With our UserTesting Human Insight Platform, you can run remote user interviews with our Contributor Network where you can find test participants to deliver diverse and balanced insights.
+With our UserTesting Human Insight Platform, you can run remote user interviews with our Contributor Network, where you can find test participants to deliver diverse and balanced insights.
 No matter how specific your target audience is, our global contributor network will fit your demographic needs and is consistently maintained by quality assurance methods.
-You can get immediate access to real users around the world and refine the users to pinpoint your target persona.
-If you’re not yet a UserTesting customer, you can always schedule calls with your own panel of customers or users and hold user interviews over Zoom.
-With Live Conversation, 1-on-1 interviews can be scheduled with contributors as soon as that same day.
+You can get immediate access to real users worldwide and refine the users to pinpoint your target persona.
+If you’re not yet a UserTesting customer, you can always schedule calls with your panel of customers or users and hold user interviews over Zoom.
+With Live Conversation, 1-on-1 interviews can be scheduled with contributors as soon as that day.

 Leveraging personas to create better experiences